tzerbib/tzerbib.github.io/_pages/about.md

 Activities and Interests
 ===

-Aside from trying to figure out the best soluion to a problem, I do music, and I love that!
+Aside from trying to figure out the best solution to a problem, I do music, and I love that!
 I have taken piano lessons for about 15 years and am currently playing in a jazz band named Groovie Boulga.
 I also completed four years of a firefighter training program